Action alert!

 Prepare what you want to say.

-Based on how you want to contact your legislators, prepare what you want to say.
+Whether you’re reaching out to your legislators directly or submitting a comment, prepare what you want to say.
 Be sure to include:

-- Your name and that you live in their district.
+- Your name and where you’re from.
+If you’re contacting a legislator, make sure to let them know you live in their district.

 - Why you care about the ESA (species you care about, protecting our natural environment, etc.)